fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 The boxplot is more or less a graphical representation of the 5 point summary (only the whiskers are not neccessary part of the 5 points summary)

-In a boxplot the thick inter line represents the _median_.
+In a boxplot the thick inner line represents the _median_.

-The boundaries of the box represent the upper and lower quartile / 25% quantile.
+The boundaries of the box represent the upper and lower quartile / 25% and 75% quantile.
 Consequently, the box represents the 'inner 50% of the data'.

 The whiskers mark those two values that differ at most 1.5 times the inner quartile range (IQR) from the median.